Affordances of Online Discussions

 Step Prompt Results

 Substitution Discuss applications of the concept “x” in your lives.
 Participants are focused on each other.
-They spend struggle to determine who is leading the discussion, and what the instructor’s expectations are.
-One participant offers an example off the top of their head, and the group tries to make it work.
+They struggle to determine who is leading the discussion and what the instructor’s expectations are.
+One participant offered an example off the top of their head, and the group tried to make it work.

 Augmentation Discuss applications of the concept “x” in your lives, and find a good example from the internet.
 Again, participants are focused on each other.
-They spend struggle to determine who is leading the discussion, and what the instructor’s expectations are.
-One participant offers an example off the top of their head, and the group tries to make it work.
-They may break off and each tries to find an example, come back, compare those examples, and vote on the best to present.
+They struggle to determine who is leading the discussion and what the instructor’s expectations are.
+One participant offered an example off the top of their head, and the group tried to make it work.
+They may break off, and each tries to find an example, come back, compare them, and vote on the best to present.

 Modification Find five examples of applications of the concept “x”, then rank and explain their effectiveness.
-Rather than determine a leader from the beginning, participants immediately start looking for examples — each deciding on their own what the expectations are.
-After finding and analyzing several examples each, they select their best choice and bring it back to the group.
-They each explain their example and realize that different group members used different approaches and expectations.
-They learn from each other’s perspectives while debating and negotiating the group’s ranking.
+Rather than determining a leader from the beginning, participants immediately start looking for examples, each deciding on their own expectations.
+After finding and analyzing several examples, each selected their best choice and brought it back to the group.
+They each explained their example and realized that different group members used different approaches and expectations.
+They learned from each other’s perspectives while debating and negotiating the group’s ranking.

 Redefinition Share a video clip of the concept of “x” in popular culture, and explain the elements demonstrated in the clip.
 Again, participants immediately start looking for examples.
-In addition to finding examples, they think the instructor will like, because of the “popular culture” phrase they factor into their analysis what they think their group members will like and find examples that also portray their own likes/dislikes in a positive light (this generally requires analyzing many more examples).
-They return to the group with a personal example, share it with each other, and negotiate one that best shows the group identity (thus building group cohesion, trust, and identity) to share with the rest of the class.
+In addition to finding examples they think the instructor will like, because of the “popular culture” phrase, they factor into their analysis what they think their group members will like and find examples that also portray their likes/dislikes in a positive light (this generally requires analyzing many more examples).
+They return to the group with a personal example, share it, and negotiate one that best shows the group identity (thus building group cohesion, trust, and identity) to share with the rest of the class.

 Humanize Your forums